-- Slippery floors count as difficult terrain (half move across the wet area). - When creatures move onto the slippery floor, they must make a DC 9 Dexterity check.
-If they fail, they fall Prone.
+- Slippery floors count as difficult terrain (half move through the difficult terrain). - When creatures move onto the slippery floor, they must make a DC 9 Dexterity check.
+If they fail, they fall prone.

 Rock edges

 One or a series of rocky ledges, one to three feet high.